OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira-align.md

 Provide Query in Target Search Query field such that it is possible to search the entity in the Jira Align as the destination system.
 In the target search query field, the user can provide a placeholder for the source system's field value in the '@' .
 Go to **Search in Target Before Sync** on the [Integration Configuration](../integrate/integration-configuration.md) page.
 Overall, Target Lookup Query is similar to [Criteria Query](#criteria-query), except that the value part contains a field name with '@' instead of static value.
-Given below is the sample snippet of how the Jira Align queries can be used as target entity lookup query in OpsHub Integration Manager:
+Given below is the sample snippet of how the Jira Align queries can be used as target entity lookup query in <code class="expression">space.vars.SITENAME</code>:

 **Target Lookup Query Samples**